"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 NOTE: I tend to recommend liquid formulations to allow for flexible dose titration and sublingual administration (in smaller volumes).
 Sublingual (under the tongue) administration increases systemic absorption, exerts faster onset of action, and limits drug interactions by avoiding first-pass metabolism.

-Melatonin Drops (sublingual immediate release +/- oral time release)
+MELATONIN Drops (sublingual immediate release +/- oral time release)

 In addition to lengthening sleep duration, some studies in adults suggest 5 to 10 mg daily melatonin improves COVID outcomes, including thrombotic events and mortality.